RHS Level 2: Frequently asked questions

 What can I expect from the videos?

-What can I expect from the classroom?
+What can I expect from the online classroom?

 How many different RHS course levels are there?

 RHS Level 1: designed for 14-19 year olds

 RHS Level 2: Principles of Plant Growth and Development: this is the course offered by Learning with Experts, designed for those who are looking to get into a career in horticulture or further their horticultural career, or add to their gardening and plant knowledge

 RHS Level 2: Practical: a practical course for hands-on gardening skills

 RHS Level 3: for students looking to continue their horticultural knowledge.